 By staying at a local Shukubo, one can also get a taste of shojin ryori, the traditional vegetarian cuisine of the Yamabushi.
 For the Yamabushi, all that comes from the mountain is sacred and is flowing with an abundance of natural spiritual energy and so by intaking the fresh mountain vegetables and by spending time in the lush pristine nature of the Dewa Sanzan, the body becomes infused with spiritual energy from both inside and out.

 For more information about Shukubo, trying shojin ryori, or for help booking your stay at the Dewa Sanzan please reach out to us!

 Yamabushi Training Programs

-The Yamabushi here now accept participants to train alongside them in special programs available throughout the year and with varying levels of commitment.
+Through our special Yamabushi training programs, international participants can train alongside real Yamabushi through programs available throughout the year and with varying levels of commitment.

-On the intensive end, international participants with Japanese ability may apply to take part in the Akinomire Peak Ritual, a massive yearly pilgrimage where over 150 yamabushi train deep in the forests of Mt.
+On the intensive end, international participants with Japanese language ability may apply to take part in the official Yamabushi training of the Dewa Sanzan Shrine, the Akinomine Peak Ritual, a massive yearly pilgrimage where over 150 Yamabushi train deep in the forests of Mt.
 Haguro for a full week.
 During this time they are isolated without internet access, the ability to bathe, and must endure continuous intensive rituals deep to purify their souls and come out of the mountains reborn.

-Short term training programs a few hours or days in length have also been developed here by the monks to help provide guests with a chance to experience their teachings and rituals without the heavy commitment of the Akinomire.
+For those that are looking just to casually learn a bit more about the Yamabushi and Shugendo, we also offer short-term training programs that span either a few hours or a few days in length to help provide guests with a chance to experience their teachings and rituals without the heavy commitment.

 See below for some of the Yamabushi programs that are currently available.